brandoshmando/devour/docs/source/Usage.rst

 Configuration
 -------------

 Devour connects to your Kafka client using settings defined by a variable named `KAFKA_CONFIG`.
 If you're using a pure python implementation, devour assumes that this setting is in a file called `settings.py` at the root of your application.
-If you're settings have a different name or location, you have the option of setting an environment variable `KAFKA_SETTINGS_PATH` that contains the path to your settings file, starting from the root of your application to the module name.
+If your settings have a different name or location, you have the option of setting an environment variable `KAFKA_SETTINGS_PATH` that contains the path to your settings file, starting from the root of your application to the module name.
-If you're using devour with django, you should define this within whatever file is specified by `DJANGO_SETTINGS_MODULE`.
+If you're using devour with django, you should define this within whichever file is specified by `DJANGO_SETTINGS_MODULE`.

 .. py:data:: KAFKA_CONFIG